Windscreen insurance & Damage

 Until your repair appointment, there are a few simple steps you can follow to stop the damage getting worse:

-• Defrost your car carefully - If you have a chip or crack in the winter, avoid using hot or warm water to defrost your windscreen as this could cause more damage.
+• Defrost your car carefully – Avoid using hot or warm water to defrost your windscreen as this could make a chip or crack worse.

-• Park in the shade - Avoid the sun where possible, or use a heat reflecting car shade.
+• Park in the shade – Avoid direct sun or use a heat reflecting car shade.

-• Avoid slamming car doors - Slamming the door could cause a sudden pressure change inside your car, which could make the glass crack.
+• Don't slam car doors – This could cause a sudden pressure change inside your car, which can make a chip crack.

-• Repair involves cleaning and drying the damaged area and filling it with a clear resin with similar optical properties to glass.
+• Clean and dry the chip, then fill it with a clear resin similar to glass.

-• The damage won't completely disappear but the repaired area will be much less visible and have a smooth surface
+• The damage won't completely disappear but the chip will be less visible and have a smooth surface.

 That's what 10% of our new customers pay*